 We’ve cut those hours down to minutes for our clients, and freed them — and you! — to create visually stunning, attention-grabbing digital signage easily and quickly, using a library of easy-to-use templates.

-When you start with a template for every occasion, and add a powerful, intuitive template editor that lets you style, brand, and rearrange templates in literally seconds, you can create signage rapidly and easily.
+When you start with a template for every occasion, and add a powerful, intuitive template editor that lets you style, brand, and rearrange templates in literally seconds, you can create free signage rapidly and easily.
 Whether you need a calendar of upcoming events or a live video feed, Rise Vision’s template library will let you style, schedule and display your content in minutes, not hours.

 How Do You Get Started With Samsung Digital Signage?